TaylorA293/Bluetooth-TempMonitor-Project/README.md

 <img src="CS Project Build Diagram.png" width="100%" alt="System Overview Diagram" style="max-width: 1000px; display: block; margin: 0 auto;">

 Once you have the hardware completed and built, you can upload the code to it.
-You can find the source code for the TempMonitor at the beginning and end of this webpage.
+You can find the source code for the TempMonitor at the beginning and in the "Source Code" portion of this webpage.

 <br>